konstructio/kubefirst/docs/kubefirst/local/install.md

 If your run is not successful, errors and troubleshooting information will be stored in a local log file specified during the installation run.

-This will be followed by the instructions prompt to populate the `KUBEFIRST_GITHUB_AUTH_TOKEN` env variable for your [github token](../common/github-token.md).
+This will be followed by the instructions prompt to populate the `KUBEFIRST_GITHUB_AUTH_TOKEN` env variable for your [github token](../../common/github-token.md).
 Press `ENTER` and follow the prompt to continue.

+Please export a `KUBEFIRST_GITHUB_AUTH_TOKEN` if you need your ephemeral environment for more than 8 hours.
+The ephemeral GitHub tokens that we can create for you expire after 8 hours.

 The installation process may take a few minutes.
 If you are successful you should see: